novelda/novelda-uwb-demos/Demos/RadarDirect/X7RangeDopplerRaw/X7RangeDopplerRaw_Readme.md

 #### Other parameters

 ```
-"PlotRangeDopplerRawChannels": {
+"RDPlottingParameters": {
     "MaxBufferedFrames" : "-1",
     "ZLimVec" : "{-60.0, 20.0}"
+    "XLimVec" : "{}",
+    "YLimVec" : "{}"
 }
 ```

 The visualization buffers Range-Doppler maps in memory, allowing stepping backwards/forwards for closer evaluation. `MaxBufferedFrames` specifies the maximum number of frames (Range-Doppler maps) to hold in memory.
 The actual value will be different in the backend.
 If this is set to a negative value, then `MaxBufferedFrames` will be 100k.
 With the default setup of 96 range bins and `FFTSize = 64`, each Range-Doppler map is about 95kB.

 `ZLimVec` specifies the initial Z-limits (in dB) in the visualization.
+`XLimVec` specifies the initial range limits (in meters) `YLimVec` specifies the initial Doppler limits (in hertz)

-This can be changed interactively while running the demo.
+All of these can be changed interactively while running the demo.
+If any of these limit vectors are omitted or left empty "{}", then the default values will be used.

 ## Range-Doppler processing